-Click on the SiteOrigin Google Map widget to insert it into into the chosen row and cell.
+Click on the SiteOrigin Google Map widget to insert it into the chosen row and cell.
 Hover over the widget to display further options namely Edit, Duplicate and Delete.

 To edit a map, hover over the widget and click on the Edit link.
 The SiteOrigin Google Map edit dialogue will appear.
 Here you will find the standard Widget Styles settings as well as specific SiteOrigin Google Map Settings.

 The specific SiteOrigin Google Map settings are covered below.

 A Google Maps API key is required for your maps widget to function correctly.
 For a step-by-step guide on getting an API key, please, see: Get a Key/Authentication.
 Once you have your API key, go to PluginsSiteOrigin Widgets, search for the Maps widget and click the Settings button.
 There you’ll find the following settings:

 This setting controls when the map will use the mobile zoom.
 This breakpoint will only be used if a mobile zoom is set in the SiteOrigin Google Maps settings.
 The default value is